 White pizza variation: To make a white pizza variation of this artichoke and bell pepper pizza, simply combine half of a 12.3-ounce container silken tofu in a food processor with a pinch of salt.
 Process until completely smooth.
 Double for two pizzas.
 Replace the marinara sauce with this white sauce.

 Amount Per Serving: Calories: 325Total Fat: 10gSaturated Fat: 5gTrans Fat: 0gUnsaturated Fat: 8gSodium: 303mgCarbohydrates: 55gFiber: 6gSugar: 8gProtein: 9g

 Nutrition data is always an estimate, based on program used to calculate and specific products used in recipe

-If you like this artichoke pizza recipe, you might also enjoy …
+If you like this easy vegan pizza recipe, you might also enjoy …